The 5 Best Things to Do in the Hocking Hills for One Day

 One Perfect Day in the Hocking Hills

-Now that you’re fully inspired with all that you could do in the Hocking Hills, here’s what I think you should do.
+Now that you’re fully inspired by all the things to do in the Hocking Hills, here’s what I think you should do if you only have a single day or two half-days with an overnight.
 I created this itinerary based on my own experience with a few modifications so you can make the most of your one day in the Hocking Hills.

 - Early Morning – Rise early to drive from Columbus if that’s where you’re staying.
 Like I said above, it’s a 70-minute drive, so you’ll want to set out early to get a full day in the Hocking Hills.
 (As an aside, I highly suggest staying the night so you can enjoy the day completely.
 I’ve recommended a few places to stay at the end of this post.)

-- Breakfast – There are a few breakfast options in the nearby town of Logan.
+- Breakfast – There are a few local restaurantas that serve breakfast in the nearby town of Logan.
 M&M Family Diner or Pearl Diner are both good local options.
 After lunch, I recommend swinging by the town’s Kroger grocery store to grab a picnic lunch.

 - Mid-Morning – Head to Hocking Hills State Park for a bit of sightseeing.
 The park is of a good size that you can see 2-3 of the sights I recommended above in a morning.
 I’d start with Old Man’s Cave since it tends to draw the biggest crowds; then Ash Cave for sure too.